MJ-NT/Glass-Darkly/README.md

 ### overcome.html

 This is the page that the `/challenge` route renders if the user’s menace reaches (or passes) 100.
-The button ‘Begin Anew’ resets the user’s stats and story state, allowing them to restart the game.
+The button ‘Begin Anew’ resets the user’s stats and `story_state`, allowing them to restart the game.

 ### register.html

 This page contains a form in which new users can register by providing a username, a password, and a confirmation of that password.
-As with 'Account' and 'Login', images provide more visual and thematic interest and the Bootstrap grid system is used.
+As with 'Account' and 'Login', images provide more visual and thematic interest and the Bootstrap grid system is used with Jinja macros.

 ## Additional Files